 · A study of 1,000 male and female high school volleyball players showed that neither lace-up nor semi-rigid ankle braces reduced ankle injuries, but semi-rigid braces prevented ankle sprains in a subgroup of athletes who had never had a sprain.

 · Three small studies showed that ankle bracing and taping increased athletes’ confidence but did not improve their performance.

 One area of agreement, however, is that bracing and taping cannot substitute for aggressive ankle rehabilitation after an injury.
 Because of the reduction in playing time in a variety of sports due to the high rate of ankle sprains, I recommend an ankle sprain prevention program.
 There is strong evidence showing ankle sprain prevention programs are effective.

 We will be happy to discuss the pros and cons of bracing and different styles of braces appropriate to your sport and level of play.
 We can design a program to return strength and flexibility to your ankle and help prevent reinjury.
 In addition, we would be glad to speak to any teams that are interested in instituting an injury prevention program as part of their training.

-Apex Orthopedic Rehabilitation in Paramus, NJ provides orthopedic and sports physical therapy services for the greater Ridgewood, Paramus, and Bergen County region.
+Apex Orthopedic Rehabilitation in Wyckoff, NJ provides orthopedic and sports physical therapy services for the greater Ridgewood, Wyckoff, and Bergen County region.
 This blog is intended for informational purposes only and should not be used for diagnostic or prescriptive purposes.
 The views expressed here are the author’s views and should be taken as suggestions.
 Always consult your doctor or healthcare practitioner before engaging in a physical therapy or rehabilitation program.